 I loved it all, but I didn’t really get it.
 Not yet, anyway.

 Once out on the water, I had to stop and catch my breath when I looked back at the Island.
 The hills of Moorea were lush emerald faces, like demigods and Tahitian spirits beckoning you to paradise.
-My mouth agape, I watched as we sped through turquoise water, along beaches of pure white sand lined with palms, their backdrop these green mountain jewels looming over everything.
+My mouth agape, I watched as we sped through turquoise water, along beaches of pure white sand lined with palms, their backdrop these green jewel mountains looming over everything.

 At Cook’s Bay, we stopped just near the reef and sent the anchor down.